Writers Guide for Freelance Writers

 One of the hardest styles of writing for an honest person to enjoy reading (and especially for a child who hasn’t yet learned the “importance” of trying to impress people), is the pompous use of long words and formal phrases where simple everyday ones would work better.

 In a Reader’s Digest article, “Write the Way You Talk” (August 1973), the author Rudolph Flesch points out the importance of “talking on paper.”
 Use contractions, direct questions, and personal pronouns with your pen just as you would with your voice.

 People feel less comfortable around someone who is unpredictable in mood—a sunbeam one minute and a stiff wind the next.
-And we are also uneasy when we are reading something in which the mood of the main character shifts unpredictably back and forth.
-The overall mood we desire for Nature Friend is one that is cheerful, sunny, almost merry, but not irresponsible or silly.
+We are also uneasy when we read something in which the mood of the main character shifts unpredictably back and forth.
+The overall mood we desire for Nature Friend is cheerful, sunny, almost merry, but not irresponsible or silly.
 We will hardly ever use something that is spooky or scary, except as a contrast to another dominant mood.
-Libraries abound with children’s magazines emphasizing (in subtlety, at least) venomous creatures, man-eating beasts, and other monster-type animals.
+Public libraries abound with children’s magazines emphasizing (in subtlety, at least) venomous creatures, man-eating beasts, and other monster-type animals.
 Many articles and drawings border on the occult and, indirectly at least, promote witchcraft and other unwholesome teaching.

 Probably nothing is more necessary for that finishing touch than a careful examination and revision after the article is thought to be finished.
 Many writings have been left with weak areas and even serious mistakes that could have been easily detected if critically read by a qualified friend.